Eminem’s Daughter Hailie Mathers Is Fire In Body-Hugging Biker Shorts

-Haile Mathers delighted her fans by sharing a shot of herself in body-hugging biker shorts.
+Hailie Mathers delighted her fans this week by sharing a shot of herself in body-hugging biker shorts.
 The 22-year-old has grown up in the limelight all her life as the daughter of one of the most famous rappers of all time, Marshall Mathers, a.k.a.
 Eminem.

 However, Hailie has shied away from the music industry and decided to focus instead on beauty and fashion.
 Using Instagram, she has become a social media influencer in her own right, already boasting 1.5 million followers.

-At the time, Eminem was undergoing a relationship low with ex-wife Kim.
-The pair had a tumultuous relationship, and ended up getting married and divorced twice.
-Eminem said that focusing on his daughter helped him through the emotional distress of these times.
+Hailie, who goes by Hailie Jade on Instagram, has an impressive background, first graduating with honors from high school and then studying at prestigious Michigan State University while on the Dean’s List.

-Hailie, who goes by Hailie Jade on Instagram, looks to be taking cues from her Dad and staying busy with social media updates.
+Hailie set pulses racing earlier this spring after taking an exotic Hawaiian vacation, as reported by The Inquisitr.
+Since then, she has returned to Detroit and has been posting updates of work sessions in coffee shops.

-In the athletic wear picture, Hailie wears tight black biker shorts, a black and white striped hoodie, white chunky sneakers, and a black backpack.
+In the athletic wear picture, Hailie wears tight black biker shorts, a black-and-white striped hoodie, white chunky sneakers, and a black backpack.
 Her hair is loosely curled, and she poses against a rooftop guard wall by looking out pensively over a skyline.
 The picture earned an impressive 62,700 likes and 440 comments.

 Hailie might have been exercising to burn off an indulgent lunch she had earlier in the week.
 In another Instagram snap, the Michigan native was eating a juicy cheeseburger, fries, and milkshake.